by Calculated Risk on 1/12/2017 08:54:00 AM

 The dashed line on the graph is the current 4-week average.
-The four-week average of weekly unemployment claims increased to 268,250.
+The four-week average of weekly unemployment claims decreased to 256,500.

-This was above the consensus forecast and is the highest level for weekly claims since February 2015.
+This was below the consensus forecast (it is difficult to seasonally adjusted during the holidays).
 The low level of claims suggests relatively few layoffs.

 Posted by Calculated Risk on 1/12/2017 08:54:00 AM